cessen/psychopath/README.md

 Psychopath is a path tracer, aimed at rendering animations and VFX for film.
 It is currently still in an early prototyping stage of development.

-This project is mostly for fun, but I do hope to eventually get it to a point where it's actually useful.
+This project is mostly for fun, but I do hope it eventually becomes useful.
 That "for-fun" disclaimer aside, the long-term goals of Psychopath are to support efficient global illumination rendering of scenes that are significantly larger than available RAM and/or that contain procedural elements that need to be generated on-the-fly during rendering.

 The approach that Psychopath takes to enable this is to try to access the scene data in as coherent a fashion as possible via breadth-first ray tracing,